Knawat/interviews-challenges/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Branch
-the automation test script has been placed in automation_test branch.
+The automation test script has been placed in automation_test branch.

 ## project structure
 - \cypress\fixtures: automation test data.